FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-12-interview-bitmaker-labs.md

 The people who interviewed me were extremely amiable and I never felt too antsy all throughout the process.

-You can learn more about Bitmaker Labs courses at their wonderfully designed website located [here](//bitmakerlabs.com/courses/ "Bitmaker Lab Courses").
+You can learn more about Bitmaker Labs courses at their wonderfully designed website located [here](//bitmakerlabs.com/courses/ 'Bitmaker Lab Courses').

 Bitmaker Labs definitely sounds like a worthy investment, so don't hesitate!

 Oh, and then actually make sure your schedule works around it.
 It'll save you some trouble.

-I've also included the curriculum they sent me while I was involved in the application process.

-Here it is:

-\[scribd id=212098992 key=key-hh0dv63n5f06s1eiopj mode=scroll\]